 Memory foam uses body heat and pressure to mold to your body, distributing body weight.
 But this same mechanism can leave you feeling hot and sweaty.
 (Foam is used as an insulator in many industries.)
 If you sleep with a partner, you can get even hotter — now you have twice the amount of body heat being retained by your mattress.

 What is a cooler alternative to memory foam?

 Mattresses made from natural latex sleep much cooler than memory-foam mattresses.
 Natural latex is sourced from the sap of rubber trees.
 This natural material does not retain body heat like a memory-foam mattress does.
-Natural latex mattresses also encourage more air flow in and around the mattress.
+Organic mattresses made from natural latex also encourage more air flow in and around the mattress.

 Reach for Wool

 Wool in the summertime — are you crazy?!